tklijnsma/cmssw/README.md

 # Running the pepr PF candidate producer for HGCAL

-This example demonstrates how to run a particle reconstruction in the HGCAL subdetector via inference of graph neural networks.
+This example demonstrates how to run the particle reconstruction in the HGCAL subdetector via inference of graph neural networks.

 ## Setup